Receive Your Aid

-To set up direct deposit, complete the authorization form in Enroll & Pay (Student Center > Set Up Direct Deposit).
+To set up direct deposit, complete the authorization form in Enroll & Pay (direct deposit guide).
 You can also set up direct deposit by filling out the Direct Deposit Authorization (PDF) and returning it to Student Accounts & Receivables in 1246 West Campus Road Room 1.
 If you change bank accounts, you must update your bank information online or with a new form.

 - Disbursement of Scholarships (from donors outside of KU): Scholarships awarded through outside agencies will generally be credited to your student account once you have endorsed any checks received by FAS.
 Outside scholarship awards of $1,500 or more are typically divided equally between fall and spring semesters unless we are instructed otherwise by the donor.

 - Disbursement of Federal Work-Study (FWS) funds: Federal Work-Study is disbursed much differently than other financial aid awards.
 You will receive a bi-weekly paycheck based on the hours you work.
 FWS funds must be earned and will never automatically credit your KU eBill.
 Working at an hourly rate, you are allowed to earn the total work-study amount granted to you.
 You and your on-campus FWS employer are responsible for monitoring the status of the FWS award.
 Once your earning limit has been reached, you are no longer eligible to work as an FWS student employee.
 At that time, your employer must either terminate the appointment or switch you to regular student hourly payroll.

 - Disbursement of Federal PLUS Loans: Federal PLUS loan funds will be credited each semester to your KU account typically one week before the first day of classes, provided you have a complete financial aid file.
-Disbursement is based on the expected enrollment status you report in Enroll & Pay (Student Center > Accept/Decline Awards > Award Package Page 2).
+Disbursement is based on the expected enrollment status.
 Any excess funds will go to the parent who borrowed the loan.
 (Parents with a PLUS loan should also complete the Direct Deposit Authorization).